brianhouse/sound_art/NEXT.md

 need an image of the wires wrapped in the stereo plug prior to soldering

 no one made a box for "resonating body".
 I think I should demonstrate this with a cardboard box.

+also, how transducers are used needs to be demonstrated

+and maybe for that exercise we all use the same sound? eh.

 ### strategies that came up that I noted:
 dampening